-Due to the need for high-quality finish in aerospace applications, all booths designed for this industry must maintain strict environmental specifications, including temperature, airflow and humidity.
+Due to the need for a high-quality finish in aerospace applications, all booths designed for this industry must maintain strict environmental specifications, including temperature, airflow and humidity.
 We design our booths with all of these factors in mind to ensure our customers can move forward confidently in their production process.
 Even slight variations in booth climate can compromise the coating, so proper operating and maintenance procedures are essential.

 Addressing the Challenges of Compliance

 Members of the aerospace industry also face numerous compliance concerns from several key sources, including the Occupational Safety and Health Administration (OSHA), National Emission Standards for Hazardous Air Pollutants (NESHAP) and National Fire Protection Association (NFPA).
 OSHA requirements typically revolve around the installation and operating procedures of the booth to ensure a safe environment for workers both in and outside the unit.
-Our customers are expected to provide their workers with adequate protective wear suited to the hazards present onsite.
+Our customers are expected to provide their workers with adequate protective wear suited to the hazards present on site.

 NESHAP regulations focus on air pollutants with rules regarding containment and disposal of hazardous compounds.
 Our customized booth designs include options for NESHAP-approved multi-stage filtration systems to address this need.
-Spray booths also present a significant fire hazard, which makes them subject to NFPA 33 Standards regarding use of flammable and explosive substances in spray environments.
+Spray booths also present a significant fire hazard, which makes them subject to NFPA 33 Standards regarding the use of flammable and explosive substances in spray environments.

 Why Choose Our Customized Booth Solutions?

 There are plenty of great answers to this question, but the simplest one is this: we care about our customers and understand their needs.
-Spray Systems has established itself as a leading international provider of conventional and innovative booth solutions thanks to years of experience, close relationships with clients and a genuine desire to deliver excellent service.
+Spray Systems has established itself as a leading international provider of conventional and innovative booth solutions thanks to years of experience, close relationships with customers and a genuine desire to deliver excellent service.

-We know that our booths not only impact our customers, but also their employees and eventually consumers using their product.
+We know that our booths not only impact our customers but also their employees and eventually consumers using their product.
 There is no substitute for excellence when it comes to aerospace parts, which is why we go above and beyond to give our customers the tools they need to succeed in a demanding industry.